net-lisias-kspu/MechJeb2/Compiling-MechJeb-2.md

 Hopefully you should now be able to build MechJeb2.dll ! place this in the KSP plugins directory and the mechjeb part in the appropriate folder, don't forget to add said part to your design!!

+### Windows Report
+The above advice works, mostly.
+The compiled DLL is less than half the size of the released version.
+I have encountered a bug not present in the released version of MechJeb, wherein if I place the AR202 part on the side of a command module, the vessel disintegrates during launch.
+I'm guessing that MonoDevelop/Xamarin Studio is using a different compiler on Windows, and that's the source of the differences.